ProsperWorks/copper-sdk/README.md

 ## Development
 ### Prerequisites

-We recommend Node 10.x.x LTS version (10.24.1 currently).
+We recommend Node 10 or newer.

 Confirm all packages have been installed before development.
 Yarn will be used for this particular project.